AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/smart-lists-and-static-lists/managing-people-in-smart-lists/find-and-merge-duplicate-people.md

    >
    >You could have two or more duplicates for the same person - select them all at once.

 1. You will see the values between the records that _don't_ match.
 Select the value you want to keep for each field.
-Click **Merge** when done.
-If you don't want either value, you can check **Custom** and enter a value of your choice.
+Click **[!UICONTROL Merge]** when done.
+If you don't want either value, you can check **[!UICONTROL Custom]** and enter a value of your choice.

    ![](assets/four.png)